 - Official TOEFL score of at least 79 (or IELTS score of at least 6.5).

-- English translations of official transcripts.
+- English translations and evaluation of official transcripts.

 Graduate Application Deadlines